Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 The famous fighter ace, who flew his last sortie from Goodwood Aerodrome, formerly RAF Westhampnett has a statue in his honor within the airfield.

-from £750 per vehicle
+From £750 per vehicle

-Enjoy the quirks and charm of driving a classic Land Rover plus Clay Shooting in a stunning bowl-like arena.
+Enjoy the quirks and charm of driving a classic Land Rover off-road, plus Clay Shooting in a stunning bowl-like arena.

 Your voucher or slot booking entitles you to the sole use of a classic Land Rover and personal driving instructor.
 You will not share the vehicle with any other customers other than the people you bring with you.
 You are welcome to bring up three guests.